 Other differences include the need not to have to worry about water pipes and subway networks; for the better we think, and the removal of automatic demolition when it comes to zoning or building which again is frustrating.

-Overall SimCity DS is great fun and the fact that its now mobile means you can sit on the sofa for hours rather than looking like a sad muppet sitting in front of your PC building cities.
+SimCity DS is great fun and the fact that its now mobile means you can sit on the sofa rather than sitting in front of your PC building cities